soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

  </figcaption>
 </figure>

-Once the signals and weights are multipled together, the values are summed.
+Once the signals and weights are multiplied together, the values are summed.
 If the total sum is greater than or equal to the threshold $$-b$$, then the output value is $$1$$, which means that the neuron fires.
 If the sum is less than the threshold, then the output is $$0$$, which means that the neuron does not fire.

 The rules above are modeled by the equation: